 - The nomination package should also include a list of no more than ten publications and patents, each accompanied by a brief explanation of their significance.
 Please do not submit full publications or patents.

 - Nominations and letters are to be submitted electronically via the FastLane website.
 Letters of support must be uploaded by the letter writers, not by the nominator.
 The nominator and each of the letter writers will need to create a user id and password if new to the system.
 Please contact Mayra Montrose, Medal of Science Program Officer (contact information below), for assistance.

 - Under exceptional circumstances, letters may also be sent separately via regular mail or e-mail as an attachment.

 - All letters of support should be addressed to the President's Committee on the National Medal of Science.

-- Nominators are responsible for ensuring that letter writers submit their information in a timely fashion.
-Please inform letter writers of the exact spelling of the nominee's name and the designated discipline.
+- Nominators are responsible for ensuring that letter writers submit their information references in a timely fashion.
+Please inform letter writers of the exact spelling of the nominee's name and the designated primary discipline.
 This will allow the system to automatically link the letters to the nomination.

 - Institutions may submit an unlimited number of nominations.